arjunr2/WALI/README.md

 make wali-compiler
 ```

+Future steps use this toolchain.
-Add the llvm build binary directory (`<root-directory>/llvm-project/build/bin`) to PATH for convenience as the default compiler.
+Add the llvm build binary directory (`<root-directory>/llvm-project/build/bin`) to PATH for convenience.

 ### Building WALI libc